DrDjanGo09/Warframe-Relic-Bot/README.md

 ## 🛠️ Configuration

 ### Environment Variables
-The bot requires the following environment variable:
+The bot requires the following environment variable to placed in .env file:

 | Variable | Description |
 |----------|-------------|
 | `DISCORD_TOKEN` | Your Discord bot token |

 ### Channel Configuration
-Update the `ALLOWED_CHANNEL_IDS` in the bot code to specify which channels can use certain commands:
+Update the `ALLOWED_CHANNEL_IDS` in the bot code to specify which channels can used to identify AlecaFrame token.
+Keep a dedicated channel in which members can post their tokens:

 ```python
 ALLOWED_CHANNEL_IDS = [